toreanderson/toreanderson.github.io/_posts/2017-07-31-huawei-me906s-hp-lt4132-linux-ipv6.markdown

 I recently purchased a new laptop, an [HP EliteBook 820 G4](http://www8.hp.com/us/en/products/laptops/product-detail.html?oid=11122281).
 When ordering, I was given the choice of two different LTE WWAN modems: the _HP lt4120_ and the _HP lt4132_.
-The former is manufactured by Foxconn, while the latter is a rebranded [_Huawei ME906s-158_](http://consumer.huawei.com/solutions/m2m-solutions/en/products/tech-specs/me906s-158-en.htm).
+The former is a rebranded _Foxconn T77W595_, while the latter is a rebranded [_Huawei ME906s-158_](http://consumer.huawei.com/solutions/m2m-solutions/en/products/tech-specs/me906s-158-en.htm).

 Both modems cost about the same and there were reports of people getting them both working under Linux, so it didn't seem to matter much which of them I chose.
 I eventually decided on the _lt4132_, the primary reason being that its [specifications](http://consumer.huawei.com/solutions/m2m-solutions/en/products/tech-specs/me906s-158-en.htm) clearly state that it supports IPv6.
-The _lt4132_ seemed like the safe choice, as I was unable to easily confirm that the _lt4120_ supported IPv6.
+This made the _lt4132_ seem like the safe choice, as I was unable to easily confirm that the _lt4120_ supported IPv6.

 I was wrong.
 I _should_ have opted for the _lt4120_.
 Read on for the details.